-Yet when it came down to it, we made the only logical decision for our family: To homeschool.
-To bring our kids home to educate them in the best way we could seemed so natural, so obviously right, that we did not hesitate.
-Sure, we were terrified, shaking in our boots about whether we would mess the kids up somehow(maybe that was just me), but I think that fear drives us to be better than we could ever possibly be otherwise.
+Yet, years later, when school was obviously not working, we made the only logical decision for our family: to homeschool.
+We decided it was time to bring our kids home to educate them in the best way we could.
+It seemed so natural, so obviously right, that we didn’t hesitate.
+Sure, we were terrified about whether we would somehow completely mess up everything (maybe that was just me), but I think that fear can drive us to be better than we would ever possibly be otherwise.